TeamVoided/iridium-docs/Writerside/topics/iridium.md

 # Iridium

-> A gradle plugin for multi-project fabric mod management {style=note}
+> A gradle plugin for multi-project fabric mod management & making some stuff easier!
+{style=note}